 (2) and were written by…

-👪 people who identified as parents, or
+👪 “Parents” — people who self-identified as parents, or

 Participants were then asked to rate the trustworthiness of the answerers.

-Next, they were asked answer a question that made sure they were paying attention, and indicate how much they agreed with four statements about vaccines (e.g., "Overall I think vaccines are safe").
+- indicate how much they agreed with four statements about vaccines (e.g., "Overall I think vaccines are safe").

 Findings and Discussion

-It seems that when it comes to vaccines, on average, health professionals are considered more trustworthy than parents.
-Self-identifying as an expert has a small effect (compared to the answer's stance towards vaccines) but it still measurable, even among vaccine-hesitant raters.
+All in all, it seems that when it comes to vaccines, on average, health professionals are considered more trustworthy than parents.

 Conclusion